philbuchanan/Accordion-Blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.3.1 =
+Support for WordPress 5.7 and a new method for generating uuids that should be more reliable.

 = 1.3.0 =
 Added h5 and h6 options for the title tag and fixed a bug where Authors may not be able to create functioning accordions.